-In the standard Christmastime narrative of Jesus’ birth, he’s born in a manger and visited by, among others, three “wise men.”
-These guys are sometimes referred to as Kings from the East or the Orient, and sometimes as Magi (followers of Zoroaster and/or astrologers).
+In the typical Christmastime narrative of Jesus Christ’s birth, he’s born in a manger and visited by three wise men.
+They’re sometimes referred to as kings from the East or the Orient, and sometimes as Magi, and they come bearing gifts of gold, frankincense, and myrrh.

 That first one is something most people are familiar with.
 The other two are a little more obscure.

 Frankincense and myrrh are the dried sap of trees, also known as resin.
 Frankincense comes from the deciduous trees of the genus Boswellia, and myrrh from some species in the genus Commiphora, all of which are found on the Horn of Africa and the coastal countries of the Arabian Peninsula.

 Extracting the sap for frankincense and myrrh is essentially the same process: Harvesters make a vertical cut in the tree’s trunk, piercing the sap reservoirs inside the bark.
 The sap oozes out and drips down the trunk and is left to dry and harden.
 After a few days or weeks, harvesters come back and collect the lumps of resin.